-MCPS students can find grades, homework assignments, class announcements, Student Service Learning (SSL) hours, and attendance records, as well as communicate with their teachers, on the myMCPS Classroom.
-Parents/Guardians can access the same information on the myMCPS Parent Portal and in most cases, can update student emergency information and, for secondary students, can complete registration forms for interscholastic athletics.
-See the myMCPS Classroom website at www.montgomeryschoolsmd.org/mymcps-classroom/index.aspx for more information.
+MCPS students can find grades, homework assignments, class announcements, Student Service Learning (SSL) hours, and attendance records as well as communicate with their teacher on ParentVUE/StudentVUE.
+Parents/Guardians can access the same information on Technology Information and Support for Parents web page and, in most cases, can update student emergency information and, for secondary students, can complete registration forms for interscholastic athletics.
+See the Technology Information and Support for Students webpage at www.montgomeryschoolsmd.org/parent/tech-info-support/ for more information.